 Breastfeeding remains a cornerstone to prevent deaths from pneumonia and diarrhea.
 For both these illnesses, safe water, sanitation, and hygiene interventions are critical.

 Proper sanitation is equally important among moms as the First Aiders before treating their children’s minor burns and wounds.
 Parents must be aware that the first important step is washing their hands before treating their children.
 Washing the wound with soap and water for 5 minutes also greatly reduces the chance of infection, tetanus, scarring, and tattooing of the skin from dirt left in the wound.

 The last part of the discussion was about the proper bandaging demonstrated by Ms. Ruby of the Philippine Red Cross.

-Whether it’s a serious disease like diarrhea on everyday complaint like a new wound from playing outside, mom has to be on alert to keep her family protected.
+Whether it’s a serious disease like diarrhea in an everyday complaint like a new wound from playing outside.
+Mom has to be on alert to keep her family protected.
 The trusted name in family germ protection – Safeguard is my family’s partner in health.

 On World Health Day and beyond, Safeguard puts your family’s health first.
 50 years of protection, 50 years of Safeguard.
 HEALTH COMES FIRST.

 |Ms. Deidre De Padua of P&G, Dr. Mariella Castillo of UNICEF and Ms. Ruby of Philippine Red Cross|